lemlac/mulem/docs/reference.md

 ) + expr         -- Close block and continue inline expression
 ```

-Mulang takes special care when switching between block mode and inline mode, allowing coders to format their code naturally and elegantly.
+Mulem takes special care when switching between block mode and inline mode, allowing coders to format their code naturally and elegantly.
 No special keywords like `do…end` or curly braces `{}` are needs, and once you see it, you'll realize it's quite intuitive.

-There are 3 rules that Mulang follows:
+There are 3 rules that Mulem follows:

 1. Any line ending in certain keywords/symbols starts a block (significant whitespace).
 2. When inside a bracket `(`/`[`/`{`, the matching bracket `)`/`]`/`}` or comma `,` ends the block and switches back to inline mode (insignificant whitespace)